Difegue/TVC-16/content/045-games-july.md

 Environments are worse, enemy design is boring, weapons are serviceable but that's it, and you can't break it in half by rocket/grenade launching 0/10
 ![rtx tim willits is not real he cannot hurt you](images/games/q2.jpg)
 I played the RTX port by toggling between the OpenGL and RTX renderers to see the differences.
-You could argue the RTX version breaks the mood of the game but it's not like it has much to begin with..Here are [some RTX off/on comparisons](./quake-rtx.html) if you're interested.
+You could argue the RTX version breaks the mood of the game but it's not like it has much to begin with..
+Here are [some RTX off/on comparisons](./quake-rtx.html) if you're interested.

 My personal favorite has to be the nvidia logo slap-dashed in that one area you can rocketjump over to find a secret:
 ![nooo not the overpriced graphics card empire](images/games/q2-3-on.jpg)
 I like the attempt at making interconnected maps with objectives that require you to move back and forth, but it's not really exploited all that well until the final level, which feels a bit more like an actual dungeon.